Acute Flaccid Myelitis (AFM)

 Acute Flaccid Myelitis (AFM), also known as polio-like paralysis, is a devastating condition with sudden-onset weakness in one or more arms or legs.
 This serious illness has been on the rise with it peaking every 2 years.
 In 2014, the Centers for Disease Control confirmed 120 cases and in 2016 that number rose to 144.
 The state of California alone accounted for roughly half the number of cases between 2012 and 2015.

 Watch Dr. Seruya discuss this on The TODAY Show

 What are the symptoms of AFM?

-Patients usually first report flu-like symptoms, such as a fever, cough, cold, and runny nose.
+Patients usually first report flu-like symptoms, such as fever, cough, cold, and runny nose.
 These symptoms are generally followed by severe muscle soreness in the arms and/or legs.
 Over the course of days, these muscle aches can transform into weakness and even paralysis of the arms or legs.
 Sometimes, even the muscles that control breathing or smile can become paralyzed.
 In the most severe cases, patients may require a ventilator to breathe.

 What causes AFM?

 AFM can be caused by a common cold virus (Enterovirus, Adenovirus).
 The virus turns off one or more major nerves directly at their source in the spinal cord.
-This location of injury is identical to the area of the spinal cord affected in Lou Gehrig’s disease (ALS).
+This location of the injury is identical to the area of the spinal cord affected in Lou Gehrig’s disease (ALS).
 Presently, doctors and researchers have not been able to identify any specific environmental or patient-specific risk factors placing someone at higher risk for developing AFM after a common cold.